mirisu2/notes/elasticsearch/Elasticsearch.md

 # Elasticsearch
+> The Elasticsearch REST APIs support structured queries, full text queries, and complex queries that combine the two.
+Structured queries are similar to the types of queries you can construct in SQL.

 > If we consider the index as a database in the SQL world, mapping is similar to the table definition.